Documenting the Past, Providing for the Future

 When impacts to a culturally significant resource cannot be avoided, AIIStar is ready to assist clients with a range of onsite or offsite mitigation options.
 In addition to negotiating and preparing Memorandums of Agreement, AIIStar can complete almost all mitigation measures in-house, including Phase lll archaeological surveys to mitigate impacts through data recovery, consultation with local historic preservation groups and members of the public, restoring cemeteries, preparing material for brochures or roadside markers, writing local histories, and preparing artifact collections for donation.
 Our experienced CRM staff will work with clients to maintain good relationships with SHPO and government agencies, while also completing work within project budgets and schedules.

-Charity Moore is an archaeologist at AllStar Ecology and has worked on a variety of archaeological and cultural resource management projects in West Virginia, Pennsylvania, and Ohio.
-She has experience with Phase I, II, and III archaeological excavations, artifact analysis, writing archaeological reports, and conducting Section 106 consultation with State Historic Preservation Offices, which includes identifying and recording historic structures and other cultural resources.
-As part of the Erie County Historic Cemetery Survey, she also completed a comprehensive cemetery survey and threat assessment report.
+Charity Moore is an archaeologist at AllStar Ecology and has worked on a variety of archaeological and cultural resource management projects in WV, PA, and OH.
+She has experience with Phase I, II, and III archaeological excavations, artifact analysis, archaeological report writing, and conducting Section 106 consultation with State Historic Preservation Offices.

 Memorandum of Agreement for Central Station Bridge